Skip to content

 vstest_rl_pipeline_create_2_selectrepo.png

-Here we are creating new pipeline.
-But you may use existing one and just add test execution task to it.
+Here we are creating a new pipeline.
+However, you may use an existing one and just add a test execution task to it.

 vstest_rl_pipeline_create_3_selectpipeline.png

-RapiseLauncher requires Windows host.
-You may use Microsoft Hosted agent, or set an agent on your own VM or physical Windows machine.
+RapiseLauncher requires a Windows host.
+You may use a Microsoft-hosted agent, or set up an agent on your own VM or physical Windows machine.

 vstest_rl_pipeline_create_4_vmimage.png